Azure-Samples/digital-twins-samples-csharp/README.md

 The repo contains several standalone projects:

-1. The [Occupancy](./occupancy-quickstart/readme.md) sample is suggested as a first example to gain familiarity with Digital Twins.
+- The [Occupancy](./occupancy-quickstart/readme.md) sample is suggested as a first example to gain familiarity with Digital Twins.
+- The [Device Connectivity](./device-connectivity/readme.md) sample demonstrates how to connect a device to Digital Twins and submit sensory data.

 ## Visual Studio Code